-Vitamin E is an essential micronutrient that’s featured in a variety of skin care products.
+Vitamin E is an essential micronutrient in various skin care products.

 Supplementing with vitamin E may help improve skin health and decrease symptoms of eczema.

-Keep in mind that zinc is found in a variety of food sources, including meat, seafood, dairy, and legumes, and most people can meet their needs by following a healthy, well-rounded diet.
+Keep in mind that zinc is found in many food sources, including meat, seafood, dairy, and legumes, and most people can meet their needs by following a healthy, well-rounded diet.

-However, if you think you may have a deficiency, talk with your doctor to see whether supplementation may be beneficial.
+However, if you think you might have a deficiency, talk with a doctor to see whether supplementation may be beneficial.

 Some studies show that supplementing with zinc may help reduce eczema severity, especially if you have a deficiency.

 Although melatonin is best known as a sleep supplement, it may also help treat eczema.

 However, further studies are needed, especially in adults.

 Melatonin may act as an antioxidant and reduce levels of inflammation.
 Some research suggests that it may decrease eczema severity in children, but more studies are needed.